zipvilization/Zipvilization/metrics/index.md

 - developing Territories,
 - mature Territories,
 - territorial distribution,
-- residual land,
+- residual Territory,
 - and concentration by scale.

-But the distinctions must remain intact.
+But these measurements must remain derived from the underlying territorial mathematics.

+A higher-level structure is not an arbitrary label.

+It represents a deterministic quantity and organization of Territory.

+At the same time:

 A City is not necessarily a mature City.